-Finding water beneath your furnace is a homeowner’s worst fear.
+Discovering water beneath your furnace is a homeowner’s worst fear.
 Is it a furnace problem or plumbing malfunction?
 It’s hard to confirm without an expert doing an inspection, but Sunbeam Service Experts is here with a couple HVAC issues that could be the culprit of a leaky furnace.

 To make sure your heating equipment doesn’t spring a leak and that it’s all set to keep your home warm all winter long, call Sunbeam Service Experts in Buffalo today.
-Our fall promotion is going on until November 25th and you can save on a Precision tune-up or qualifying heating and air conditioning systems.
+Our fall promotion is going on until November 25th and you can save on a fall tune-up or qualifying heating and air conditioning systems.